 top of page

-In his vision of the work, transposed to the 20th or 21st century but without reference to a precise historical context, Scarpia appears as much more than a simple police chief.
-We can easily imagine him haranguing crowds, which the platform and the microphone would suggest placed in front of empty chairs in the second act - and especially the projection of texts signed by his hand, trying to win the people to a totalitarian ideology and deadly, and that a final formula ("Virtù e merito") inscribed in the lineage of Mussolini's ideology.
+Instead of a simple concert version, the Opéra de Lille chose Olivier Fredj for the video-compatible semi stage version.
+Olivier Fredj did the job in record time with what must have been limited means and the result is coherent and convincing.
+In his vision of this opera, transposed to the 20th and 21st century, with no reference to any specific historic context however, Scarpa appears to be much more than a mere chief of police.
+One can easily picture him holding forth at the crowds, which is suggested by the rostrum and the microphone in front of the empty chairs in the second act – and especially the projection of texts signed by him, as he tries to win the people over to a totalitarian and deadly ideology a final phrase (‘Virtù e merito’) in the tradition of Mussolini’s ideology.

-The Armenian baritone Gevorg Hakobyan offers Scarpia a portrait based on innuendo and psychological torture more than on explicit violence: it is all the more chilling.
+The Armenian baryton, Gevorg Hakobyan, gives us a portrait of Scarpa based on insinuation and psychological torture more than explicit violence, which is even more terrifying.

-Only a few guests were present in the room (including the mayor of the city and Jean-Claude Casadesus) and a handful of journalists: the unexpected extent of the bravos at the final curtain testifies to the quality of the show and the great emotion that he aroused.
-A show to discover on the Youtube channel of the Lille Opera!
+There were only a few guests in the audience (namely the Town Mayor and Jean-Claude Casadeus) and a handful of journalists: the extensive bravos that resounded when the curtain fell testified to the quality of the performance and the wonderful emotion it created.
+The opera is to be found on the YouTube channel of the Opera de Lille.

 Even within the limited environment, Fredj created some memorable stage pictures, not least in Act 3 with spotlights ranged along the stage, reinforcing the idea of Cavaradossi's 'fake' execution, and while there was no leap from the battlements, what Fredj gave us was equally convincing, leaving us with a sense that all that happened to the three protagonists was completely inevitable.
 It helped also that he had a pair of highly charismatic lovers in Joyce El-Khoury and Jonathan Tetelman.
 There was a genuine chemistry between them - particularly in the way that Tetelman's Cavaradossi whispered instructions to El-Khoury's Tosca not to betray him in Act 2, or Tetelman's visible disbelief that the execution was fake but his desperation to give Tosca some comfort in the moment .
 Given the sanitary restrictions that made this production necessary, Fredj has made so much of little and given us an evening of high drama and gripping theater.

-There are evenings like this where the opera seems simple: take good singers, a fit orchestra, a lively conductor, a dignified and sober setting and was it not the hall of three -Quarter empty due to Coronavirus, the experience would be exquisite.
-The staging of Olivier Fredj, planned for video capture is a model of its kind: it is traditional without being didascalic, it is modern without being abrasive and in this large empty stage it concentrates on the direction of actors in an elegant device.
+There are evenings like this when opera seems simple: take a few good singers, an orchestra at its best, an energetic conductor, a dignified sparing mise en espace and if it weren’t for the theatre itself that was three quarters empty, the experience would be exquisite.
+Olivier Fredj’s mise en espace which was planned for a video capsule, is a model of its kind: traditional without being didalistic, modern without being grating, merely concentrating on the actors on this vast empty stage in an elegant setting.

-The brutality of the action and the political dimension are underlined by the means of an explicitly heavy and black atmosphere, putting forward the secret police of Scarpia under the orders of the monarchical power and the internal struggles which emerge after the ephemeral Republic.
-Roman.
+The brutality of the action and the political dimension of the opera are underlined in an explicitly heavy sombre atmosphere, highlighting Scarpia’s secret police who obey the power of the monarchy and the internal struggles that occur day after day in the short-lived Roman Republic.

 OPERA ONLINE